"World's largest Smart tech Peace

 Another feature is access to information for all peace events taking place year-round globally, so that local becomes global, and global becomes local.

 Billion Acts For Peace, backed by seven Nobel Peace Prize Laureates and Google, is activated every time you visit a peace walkway.
 Push their button to record on their site every walk you take at a peace walkway, thus driving their goal of one billion acts for peace up.
-How many can you add?
 How many peaceful walks will you take and add to build world peace?

 New Gandhi Museum South Africa seeks to install a Peace Walkway.
 Great footsteps for us to follow in.